- Platform

 What changed

-- Small merchants and field sellers could not accept digital payments without purchasing hardware POS terminals and qualifying for merchant accounts, a cost and process barrier most could not clear
+- Small merchants and field sellers could not accept digital payments without buying hardware POS terminals and qualifying for merchant accounts, a cost and process barrier most could not clear

-- Merchants in remote areas or at temporary locations had no option to accept cashless payments, losing sales to competitors with modern payment infrastructure
+- Merchants in remote areas or temporary locations had no way to accept cashless payments, losing sales to competitors with modern payment infrastructure

-- No transaction data or analytics existed for merchants relying on cash: there was no visibility into sales patterns, peak times, or customer behavior
+- No transaction data existed for merchants relying on cash, so there was no visibility into sales patterns, peak times, or settlement

-- Multiple payment method support (cards, QR codes, phone tap-to-pay) required multiple separate integrations that small operators had no technical capacity to manage
+- Supporting several payment methods (cards, QR codes, tap-to-pay) meant several separate integrations that small operators had no technical capacity to manage

-- Merchants accept contactless cards, QR codes, tap-to-pay, and link payments from a single app on their existing phone, with no hardware purchase required
+- Merchants accept contactless cards, QR codes, tap-to-pay, and payment links from a single app on their existing phone, with no hardware purchase required

-- Field sellers, market vendors, and remote-area merchants accept digital payments anywhere with a data connection
+- Field sellers, market vendors, and remote-area merchants accept digital payments anywhere with a data connection, and offline sales sync on reconnect

-- A real-time dashboard shows each merchant's transaction history, daily totals, payment method breakdown, and customer patterns
+- A real-time dashboard shows each merchant's transaction history, daily totals, payment-method breakdown, and peak periods

-- New payment methods activate through the platform without requiring merchants to set up separate integrations or change their workflow
+- New payment methods and a second payment processor activate at the platform level, without merchants changing their app or their workflow

 What we had to solve